VictorLlamas/Wizeline_Challenge1/README.md

   - testcafe
   - testcafe-reporter-html

-To install all the dependencies open a terminal on the project folder and run:
+To install all the dependencies open a terminal in the project folder and run:

     npm install